-No. The prerequisites to any given course are carefully chosen so as to ensure that all students taking the course have a mastery of topics that will be assumed as understood when introducing new course material.
+No. Prerequisites to any given course are carefully chosen to ensure that all students taking the course have a mastery of topics that will be assumed as understood when introducing new course material.
 A student who wishes to take a course without having taken its prerequisite(s) must have been approved for an exemption from (each of) the prerequisite course(s).

-If your math courses taken at another university were accepted and approved for the math equivalency through the registrar, we will accept this as well.
-Simply email evidence of registrar approval to the UAH prior to filing a petition for the substitution.
+If your math courses at another university is accepted and approved for the math equivalency through the registrar, we will accept this as well.
+Simply email evidence of registrar approval to the UAH before filing a petition for the substitution.

 See the answer to the previous question of this FAQ.

 Internships are a great option for students to gain real world experience.
 You may receive university credit for suitable internship experience in the fall, spring or summer.
 While this is offered by the Computer Science department, it does not count as an elective towards a computer science major or minor.

 Once a professor has accepted you as a teaching assistant (TA), you can elect to receive course credit instead of getting paid.
 To get this credit as a TA, you need to register for a course called PEER 94a, Peer Assistantship.